 Canvas, Boards, and Other Painting Supports for Acrylics

-A surface to paint is definitely essential for any painter.
+A surface to paint is definitely essential to any painter.

 Some artists prefer one kind over the other.
-Personally I like stretched canvas better.
+Personally, I like stretched canvas or gesso boards.

 Brushes and Painting Knives for Acrylic Artists